arangodb/docs/3.11/arangosearch.md

 ### Understanding the Analyzer context

-ArangoSearch allows you to index the same field with multiple Analyzers.
+ArangoSearch Views allow you to index the same field with multiple Analyzers.
 This makes it necessary to select the right one in your query by setting the Analyzer context with the `ANALYZER()` function.

+{% hint 'tip' %}
+If you use Search Alias Views, you do not need to specify the Analyzer context with the `ANALYZER()` function in queries.
+The Analyzers are inferred from the definitions of the inverted indexes.
+This is possible because every field can only be indexed with a single Analyzer.
+{% endhint %}

 We did not specify an Analyzer explicitly in above example, but it worked regardless.
 That is because the `identity` Analyzer is used by default in both View definitions and AQL queries.
-The Analyzer chosen in a query needs to match with one of the Analyzers that a field was indexed with as per the View definition - and this happened to be the case.
+The Analyzer chosen in a query needs to match with one of the Analyzers that a field was indexed with as per the ArangoSearch View definition - and this happened to be the case.
 We can rewrite the query to be more explicit about the Analyzer context: